March 3, 2026

 • Monitor local media, International SOS advisories, and information from the U.S. Department of State for the most up-to-date security analysis and guidance.

-It is also very strongly recommended that U.S. citizens and nationals traveling in or through the region enroll their trip(s) with the U.S. Department of State’s Smart Traveler Enrollment Program (STEP) at https://step.state.gov/.
-This is in addition to the required registration of your itinerary with the university’s international travel registry MyTrips, not in place of it.
-More information on MyTrips is available here: https://global.wustl.edu/mytrips-instructions/
+It is also very strongly recommended that U.S. citizens and nationals traveling internationally enroll their trip(s) with the U.S. Department of State’s Smart Traveler Enrollment Program (STEP).
+This enrollment is in addition to the required registration of your itinerary with the university’s international travel registry, not in place of it.
+More information on the WashU International Travel Registry is available here.

 We will continue to monitor the situation closely.
-WashU places the highest priority on our travelers’ safety and security.
 Please contact itoc@wustl.edu with any additional questions.

 International Travel Oversight Committee (ITOC)